Gregory C. Carr: Biography

 on October 26, 2008 and December 4, 2022.
 Carr has frequently been a keynote speaker and panelist on conservation and restoration at universities, conferences, and film festivals.
 Since 2012, he has guest lectured annually to undergraduate students at Princeton University and was a featured speaker in Princeton's Class of 2014 Last Lectures series.

 In 2000, he co-founded the Museum of Idaho located in Idaho Falls, and in 2001 he opened the Market Theater in Harvard Square, Cambridge, Massachusetts.
-The theater was known for showcasing small independent and experimental productions.
+The theater showcased small independent and experimental productions.
 Carr has been active in human rights activities in his home state of Idaho.
 In 2001, he purchased the compound of the Aryan Nations, near Hayden Lake, Idaho after it was seized by court order following a successful lawsuit brought by the Southern Poverty Law Center against the Nazi group.
 The land, donated to North Idaho College, is now a park.
 In 2002 he was the lead donor to the Anne Frank Human Rights Memorial in Boise, Idaho.